knowthelist/fhem-tablet-ui/README.md

 <meta name='toast' content='1'>
 ```

-To change the folder where FHEM can be reached
+To change the folder where FHEM can be reached for sending
 ```html
 <meta name='fhemweb_url' content='/fhem/'>
 ```